Office Location: AC-4D06E

 " Designing learning outcomes to assess thinking processes in psychology courses " (2012, July): International Congress of Psychology, Cape Town, South Africa.

-" Reproductive genetic screening and the healthy embryo: Master narratives in medical practice discourse " (2012, April): Popular Culture/American Culture Association Conference, Boston, MA.
+" Reproductive genetic screening and the healthy embryo: Master narratives in medical practice discourse/ Chairperson for session on 'The power of narratives in healthcare' " (2012, April): Popular Culture/American Culture Association, Boston, MA.

-" Increasing research on teaching and learning to provide evidence of effective curriculum, instruction and assessment " (2012, January): CUNY Center for Teaching and Learning Directors Retreat, Bronx, NY.
+" Increasing research on teaching and learning to provide evidence of effective curriculum, instruction and assessment " (2012, January): CUNY Centers for Teaching and Learning Directors Retreat, Bronx, NY.

 " The classroom community is our lab: Building small group discussion skills " (2010, November): International Lilly Conference on College Teaching and Learning, Oxford, OH.